caolan/nodeunit/README.md

 Writing a Test Runner
 ---------------------

-nodeunit exports runTest(fn, options), runModule(mod, options) and runFiles(paths, options).
+Nodeunit exports runTest(fn, options), runModule(mod, options) and runFiles(paths, options).
 You'll most likely want to run test suites from files, which can be done using the latter function.
-The _options_ argument can contain callbacks which run during testing. nodeunit provides the following
+The _options_ argument can contain callbacks which run during testing.
+Nodeunit provides the following
 callbacks:

 * __moduleStart(name)__ - called before a module is tested